 Multiple Offers of Admission

-New for 2017: We will now issue up to 3 offers of admission per student.
-This means that you will receive a decision on each of your Laurier applications.
-You will be sent information in January/February about how to submit additional information to support your application for admission.
+Applicants will receive an admission decision on all applications they submit to Laurier (up to a maximum of 3).
+You will be sent information after you apply about how to submit additional information to support your application for admission.

 Basic Requirements for Admission

-To calculate your admission average, we consider your top six 4U/M courses.
+To calculate your admission average, we will consider your top six 4U/M courses.

 All 4U prerequisite courses are calculated in your admission average, regardless of whether or not they are part of your top 6 courses, for the following programs: